Connect with others who understand.

 8. Does PNH Cause Bruising?

-Yes, PNH can cause bruising.
-The disorder affects your ability to make platelets.
-These sticky cell fragments help blood clots form.
-Thrombocytopenia (low platelet levels) raises the risk of bruising.
-You’re more likely to bruise easily after minor injuries.
-Other signs of easy bleeding include:
+PNH can cause bruising in individuals with thrombocytopenia, a low level of platelets — sticky cell fragments that help blood clots form.
+Thrombocytopenia raises the risk of bruising, making you more likely to bruise easily after minor injuries.

-• Bleeding heavily during menstruation (period)
+• Heavy bleeding during menstruation (periods)

 • Severe bleeding episodes or hemorrhaging